dalong0514/ITstudy/003专栏汇总/2021009斯坦福的Programming-Methodology/CS106A-Programming-Methodology0201.md

 Instructor (Mehran Sahami):Move.
 And now what do we want?

 Student: [Inaudible].

 Instructor (Mehran Sahami): Yeah, conceptually what we'd like to do is turn right, right?
 At this point, Karel's like, "No, man.
 I'm just, you know, I'm left wing.
 What can I do?
 I turn left.
 That's what I do."
 And you kind of think about it, and you say, "That's all right, because really the world is just one big spectrum, and if you go around far enough to one side, you end up on the other."
 So if we make you turn left three times, that's equivalent to essentially turning 90 degrees to the right.

 So here, we turn left, turn left, and turn left.
 All right, now what do we do?

 Student: Move.

-Instructor (Mehran Sahami):Move.
+Instructor (Mehran Sahami): Move.
 So we sort of go up the step.
 PutBeeper and move to the last spot.
 Now, at this point we'd like to think, oh good times, we can just run this and it's a Karel program, and life is happy.
 In fact, this is not a valid Karel program.
 What this is, is an algorithm.

 This is a recipe for doing something, and we'll talk in a lot more detail about different algorithms on Friday.
 But the way you can think of distinguishing between an algorithm and a program is an algorithm is essentially the recipe for doing something.
 The program is something that is valid syntactically according to the rules of the language.